apiaryio/api-blueprint/Tutorial.md

 ## Modifying a Resource
 Let's add an action to our Gist Resource that will modify its state and another action that deletes a Gist Resource as whole.

-    ### Edit a gist [PATCH]
+    ### Edit a Gist [PATCH]
-    All files from the previous version of the gist are carried over by default if not included in the hash.
-Deletes can be performed by including the filename with a null hash.
+    To update a Gist send a JSON with updated value for one or more of the Gist resource attributes.
+All attributes values (states) from the previous version of this Gist are carried over by default if not included in the hash.

     + Request (application/json)

             {
-                "description": "Description of Gist",
-                "files": {
-                    "file.txt": {
                 "content": "Updated file contents"
-                    },
-                    "old_name.txt": {
-                        "filename": "new_name.txt",
-                        "content": "Modified contents"
-                    },
-                    "new_file.txt": {
-                        "content": "A new file"
-                    },
-                    "delete_this_file.txt": null
-                }
             }

     + Response 200

         [Gist][]